 Thanks to my degree and the numerous presentations I have delivered throughout, I was confidently able to address large groups of people and present to them the true wonders of whales and dolphins, expelling passion into everything I spoke about.
 I was also able to volunteer in the charity’s main office performing a variety of administrative tasks.

-I attribute this success to the months of volunteering in schools (which I still do in my week off the ship) and I rely on that practice every single day in my job.
+I attribute this success to the months of volunteering in schools and I rely on that practice every single day in my job.
 There are so many opportunities out there for people from all walks of life, there is nothing stopping you from getting involved so just ask, that’s all I did.